waldoapp/wdio-service/Readme.md

 };
 ```

-To run successfully the application binary to test must have been uploaded to Waldo, this will generate a build version
-ID of the form `appv-0123456789abcdef`.
-This version ID can be provided in the `versionId` option or in the
-`appium:app` capability field for Appium compatibility.
+In order to run, you must upload your application binary to Waldo.
+A successful upload generates a build version ID of the form `appv-0123456789abcdef`.
+This version ID must then be provided in either the `versionId` option, or the `appium:app` capability field for Appium compatibility.

-It isn't necessary to provide the `versionId` if an existing running session is specified with the `sessionId` option.
+You do _not_ need to provide the `versionId` if instead you specify an existing running session with the `sessionId` option.

-## Waldo Service Options
+## Waldo service options

-To authorize the Waldo service your config needs to contain a [`key`](https://webdriver.io/docs/options#key) option.
+To authorize the Waldo service your configuration _must_ contain a [`key`](https://webdriver.io/docs/options#key) option.

 ### token

-Security token.
+The security token.

-Can also be provided as `key` in the test runner options or in the `WALDO_API_TOKEN` environment variable.
+This can also be specified with either `key` in the test runner options, or the `WALDO_API_TOKEN` environment variable.

 Type: `string` <br/>
 Default: `undefined`

 ### waldoMode

-The default behavior of the Waldo service is to return a tree similar to the one returned by Appium for compatibility.
+For compatibility, the default behavior of the Waldo service is to return a tree similar to the one returned by Appium.

-This option enable the full Waldo tree mode.
-In this mode the tree returned can be a lot better and unifies native
-elements, Web views, React Native and Flutter elements but the schema is different and incompatible with scripts not
+This option enables full Waldo tree mode.
+In this mode the tree returned is typically _much_ better as it unifies native elements, Web views, React Native, and Flutter elements.
+However, the schema is different and _incompatible_ with scripts that do not
-specifically targeting Waldo.
+specifically target Waldo.

 Type: `boolean` <br/>
 Default: `false`

 ### showSession

-Open the Waldo interactive session viewer in a browser when a test is started.
+Opens the Waldo interactive session viewer in a browser when the test is started.

-This option has no effect when a `sessionId` is specified.
+This option has no effect when the `sessionId` option is specified.

 Type: `boolean` <br/>
 Default: `false`

 ### waitSessionReady

-Wait for the session to be fully ready and the application launched before starting the test.
-Otherwise the test will
-start as soon as the device is available.
+Waits for the session to be fully ready, and the application launched, before starting the test.
+Otherwise, the test starts as soon as the device is available.

 Type: `boolean` <br/>
 Default: `false`

 ### sessionId

-ID of an existing waldo session (Created via `Sessions > Live > Start session`) to connect to for interactive
+The ID of an existing Waldo session (created via `Sessions > Live > Start session`) to connect to.
+This is useful for interactive development.
-development.

-Can also be provided in the `WALDO_SESSION_ID` or `SESSION_ID` environment variables.
+The session ID can also be specified with the `WALDO_SESSION_ID` (or `SESSION_ID`) environment variable.

 Type: `string` <br/>
 Default: `undefined`

 ### versionId

-ID (`appv-0123456789abcdef`) of the application version to use for the session.
+The ID of the app (build) version to use for the test session (for example, `appv-0123456789abcdef`).

-Can also be provided in the `WALDO_APP_VERSION_ID` or `WALDO_APP_VERSION_ID` environment variables.
+The version ID can also be specified with the `WALDO_APP_VERSION_ID` (or `VERSION_ID`) environment variable.

-Can also be provided in the `appium:app` capability field for Appium compatibility.
+For Appium compatibility, this option can also be specified in the `appium:app` capability field.

 Type: `string` <br/>
 Default: `undefined`

 ## Device capabilities

-Most of the service options can also be provided in the capabilities object for a specific device inside the `waldo:options` key:
+Most of the service options can also be specified in the capabilities object for a specific device inside the `waldo:options` key:

 ```ts
 capabilities: [